Will Electricity Prices Go Down in 2026? | Solar.com

 Electricity – at least when it comes from a utility company – is a commodity and is therefore subject to the forces of supply and demand.
 At the most basic level, electricity prices are rising because demand is outpacing supply.

-Related reading: What’s The Average Electric Bill in Each State?
+Related reading: What’s the Average Electric Bill in Each State?

 When will electricity prices go down?